JinELEC/FIR-Accelerator/README.md

 In addition, the design reduces loop iterations by increasing the address counter by 4 and manages pipeline execution using control signals for partial and final sums.

 ![FIR Accelerator Core](docs/accele_block_diagram.png)

+## Implementation Details
+### AXI4-Stream Interface
+The design uses AXI4-Stream interface for both input and output, with internal FIFO buffers to separate streaming I/O from computation and support backpressure.

+### Parameterized FIR Filter
+It is a scalable design by chaning the number of taps such as 16, 32, and 64 through parameters.
+Low-pass and high-pass are implemented by changing coefficient sets without modifying RTL logic.

+### 4-Way Parallel MAC Architecture
+A 4-sample parallel structure is used to accelerate convolution.

+Each cycle computes:

+- 4 multiplication
+- 2 partial sums
+- 1 accumulation stage

+This reduces the number of iterations by approximately 4x compared to a serial FIR.